Is It Legal to Download Twitter Videos? What You Should Know

 - whether your use harms the market for the original

-If you are creating commentary, news reporting, criticism, or education, you may have stronger arguments than someone simply reposting the whole clip unchanged.
-But that analysis is context-dependent.
+Commentary, news reporting, criticism, and education tend to have stronger arguments than simply reposting the whole clip unchanged — but that analysis is always context-dependent.

 Public Tweets Are Different From Private Ones